Joseph Crespo

+He is one of the best scrum-half in the French Championship, capable of playing five-eight or centre with equal success, he also has 28 caps with the France national team, taking part in the titles of European Rugby League Championship in 1949, 1951 and 1952, participating at the 1951 French rugby league tour of Australia and New Zealand, and the World Cup final in 1954.

 Career

 Crespo started to play rugby union for USA Perpignan, with which he became1943-44 French Rugby Union Championship French Champion in 1944.
 In the same year, he returned to play rugby league, which was forbidden by the Vichy regime between 1941 and 1944, joining RC Roanne XIII and later for Lyon Villeurbanne XIII.
 He earned 26 caps for France, between 1948 and 1954, taking part to the 1951 French rugby league tour of Australia and New Zealand and the 1954 World Cup.
 During his active life, he worked as sales rep for home improvement articles.